ankane/pghero/guides/Rails.md

 gem 'aws-sdk-cloudwatch'
 ```

 By default, your application’s AWS credentials are used.
-And add these variables to your environment to use separate credentials:
+To use separate credentials, add these variables to your environment:

 ```sh
 PGHERO_ACCESS_KEY_ID=my-access-key